leirock/leirock/README.md

 - [Weibo](https://weibo.com/7216640993)
 - [E-Mail](mailto:idonglei@foxmail.com)

 Find out more of my awesome projects below, or subscribe me by clicking the "Follow" button.
-If you like my projects, you can buy me a coffee at [afdian.net](https://afdian.net/@lei2rock).
+If you like my projects, you can buy me a coffee at [PayPal](https://paypal.me/lei2rock) or [爱发电](https://afdian.net/@lei2rock).